-The Company applied the supervisory and control systems and the response plans described in section E.6 below to the risks mentioned in this section, and it considers that the same functioned properly with regard to anticipation and detection of the incidents, and impact mitigation.
+The Company has applied the supervision and control systems and response plans described in section E.6 to the risks indicated in this section and has considered that they have worked correctly for the forecast and detection of their occurrence and the minimization of their impact.

-E6.
+E.6.
 Explain the supervisory and response plans established for the main risks to which the company is exposed, including tax risks, and the procedures applied to ensure that the board of directors responds to any new challenges arising:

 ROVI remains constantly vigilant and alert to the possible risks that could adversely affect its business activities, applying appropriate principles and mechanisms to manage the same and continuously developing contingency plans to mitigate or offset possible impacts.
-The Group (i) continues with the diversification of suppliers of the raw and other materials it needs to manufacture its products; (ii) persists with its goal of continually opening up new markets through its international expansion plans; (iii) continues with the improvement of the processes and controls, including those related to manufacturing processes and those originated from the process of internationalization, among others; (iv) strives to maintain a broad, diversified portfolio of products and customers; (v) perseveres every year with internal savings plans, focusing mainly on improving the efficiency of internal and external operating processes; (vi) applies stringent credit controls and effective cashflow management measures to ensure that it generates and maintains sufficient working capital to conduct its day-to-day operations; (vii) has established an exhaustive tax risk control system involving externa tax advisers to review the preparation and filing of tax returns and the tax decisions adopted by the Group; and (viii) has intensified its efforts to mitigate the risk of cyberattack, raising the awareness of employees and undertaking cybersecurity reviews.
+The Group (i) continues with the improvement of the processes and controls, including those related to manufacturing processes and those originated from the process of internationalization, among others; (ii) strives to maintain a broad, diversified portfolio of products and customers; (iii) persists with its goal of continually opening up new markets through its international expansion plans; (iv) the Group has intensified its efforts to mitigate the risk of cyberattack, raising the awareness of employees and undertaking cybersecurity reviews; (v) continues with the diversification of suppliers of the raw and other materials it needs to manufacture its products; (vi) continues working on the improvement of personnel policies; (vii) continues its monitoring of correct enforcement of legislation, including that legislation applicable to the Company in the different geographical forms in which it operates.

-F. RISK MANAGEMENT AND INTERNAL CONTROL SYSTEMS RELATED WITH THE ISSUE OF FINANCIAL INFORMATION (FIICS)
+F. MANAGEMENT AND INTERNAL CONTROL SYSTEMS RELATED WITH THE ISSUE OF FINANCIAL INFORMATION (FIICS)